Driftrotor/Kirigami-Bed-Brace/README.md

 # Kirigami Bed Brace
  Want to make you Kirigmai a little stiffer?

-This was born out of simply wanting to make my Kirigami Bed stiffer as when doing fast Y travels i noticed the bed would "wobble" and also to help when Leveling the Bed.
+This was born out of simply wanting to make my Kirigami Bed stiffer as when doing fast Y travels i noticed the bed would "Bounce" and also to help when Leveling the Bed.

 After the initial release on my Printables and sharing it with the Voron Community I had lots of Great Feedback.
 After some tweaking to further refine the design it turned into a sleak and easy to install afair.